 According to FT.com - representatives of US Authorities do acknowledge lack of information about today’s "Community Banking", which contribute more than others to the real economy.
 This is also true in other Parts of the World.

-A sub group of “Community Banking” are “Utility Banks”, like mutual saving & loans, credit unions and building societies are based respectively on deposits and bond issues – to lend against collateral.
+A sub group of “Community Banking” are “Utility Banks”, like mutual saving & loans, credit unions and building societies based respectively on deposits and bond issues – to lend against collateral.
 Needless to say - they deal primarily with CREDIT-/ DEBT INSTRUMENTS.

-2. Separation of the roles and impartiality;
+2. Separation of the roles to achieve impartiality;

 3. Financial innovation; i. e. with social impact.

-Please also look to the last page of this website.
+Please look to the last page of this website.
 It refers to an article in the Economist on October 22nd 2016, which sheds light on the stealth growth of Private Equity Funds (P-E funds) and the growing riches of their managers.
 The vitality of the Private Equity has seen it replace investment banking as the most sought after job in finance, according to the Economist.